kergoth/OE-Signatures/README.rst

   - In addition to caching/memoization, once we add dirty state tracking, it'd be possible to pre-generate the expanded version, to reduce the amount of work at str/getVar time.
-  - May want to add a tree simplification phase.
-If a Value contains only one component, the wrapping Value could go away in favor of the underlying object, reducing the amount of tree traversal necessary to do the resolve/expansion operation.

-    - Tested a first attempt at this, results in the recursion checks failing to do their jobs for some reason.
-Needs further investigation.

 Known Issues / Concerns
 -----------------------